-What is the definition of capital costs for the Capital Grants Pilot?
+What is the definition of capital costs for the Community Choice Grants program?

 "Administrative Costs" means Capital Costs that are not Direct Project Costs, including program development expenses, administrative and finance staff support, expenses related to board community engagement and outreach, and any other payments that are required to facilitate bond-funded capital projects but are not directly tied to a project.